Overv/Open.GL/content/context.md

 The good news is that there are libraries that have solved this problem for us.
 The most popular and best maintained library right now is *GLEW* and there's no reason for that to change anytime soon.
 Nevertheless, the alternative library *GLEE* works almost completely the same save for the initialization and cleanup code.

 If you haven't built GLEW yet, do so now.
+We'll now add GLEW to your project.

 * Start by linking your project with the static GLEW library in the `lib` folder.
 This file will be called either `libGLEW.a` or `glew32s.lib` depending on your platform.
 * Add the `include` folder to your include path.